espressolocator/telescope-espressolocator/README.md

 touch if you have an idea of the feature you want to work on.

-The higer priority task at the moment is refactoring all functionality to VulcanJS, which is React and GraphQL/Apollo framework for Meteor.
+The higer priority task at the moment is refactoring all functionality to [VulcanJS](http://docs.vulcanjs.org/index.html), which is ReactJS and GraphQL/Apollo framework for Meteor.
 VulcanJS is designed in a way that each layer is independent, therefore developer has more freedom in terms of choosing the components or moving away altogether to the different stack.
 VulcanJS is an evolution of TelescopeJS that this package is using.

+By contributing to EspressoLocator, you agree that your code will be licensed under its MIT license.

+## Logo

+EspressoLocator logo is owned by the project author and copyrighted.
+While it is a part of this repo, it is not permitted to use it outside of EspressoLocator web app.

+## License

+The code is distributed under MIT license.